ln - link files

 If the -f option is not specified, ln shall write a diagnostic message to standard error, do nothing more with the current source_file, and go on to any remaining source_files.

-If destination names the same directory entry as the current source_file ln shall write a diagnostic message to standard error, do nothing more with the current source_file, and go on to any remaining source_files.
+If the destination path names the same directory entry as the current source_file ln shall write a diagnostic message to standard error, do nothing more with the current source_file, and go on to any remaining source_files.

-Actions shall be performed equivalent to the unlink() function defined in the System Interfaces volume of POSIX.1-2008, called using destination as the path argument.
+Actions shall be performed equivalent to the unlink() function defined in the System Interfaces volume of POSIX.1-2008, called using the destination path as the path argument.
 If this fails for any reason, ln shall write a diagnostic message to standard error, do nothing more with the current source_file, and go on to any remaining source_files.

 If the -s option is specified, actions shall be performed equivalent to the symlink() function with source_file as the path1 argument and the destination path as the path2 argument.
 The ln utility shall do nothing more with source_file and shall go on to any remaining files.